shevron/jquery-pulldown/README.md

     </div>

-To be specific, you are expected to have a container element (usually a DIV) with two child elements: a <button> and a <ul>.
+To be specific, you are expected to have a container element (usually a DIV) with two child elements: a "button" and a "ul".
 The button will be used to display and hide the menu.
-The <ul> element, which may contain links, buttons, a form or any other HTML, will be hidden and only displayed when the menu is activated using the button.
+The "ul" element, which may contain links, buttons, a form or any other HTML, will be hidden and only displayed when the menu is activated using the button.

 To create a pulldown menu out of the above structure, add the following code to your